 Nominated for a single Emmy in its short three season stint, Wonder Woman – which premiered in 1976 – was the third attempt by the major networks to bring the popular comic book character to TV.
 Created as the result of a collaboration between the multi-talented William M. Marston and DC Comics publisher Maxwell Gaines, Wonder Woman made her world premiere in a 1941 comic book.
 The final product of Gaines’ request for a female comic book hero, Marston never lived to see his c…

-The King Of Queens (DVD) Review
+The Golden Girls (DVD) Review

 The Shawshank Redemption (DVD) Review